MiniLegend123/DES222ProcessJournal/index.md

 <br>

 ### Adding A Pulse Sensor
 On make code I setup a simple function to read the inputs from the pulse sensor.
-I began by creating 2 variable caller heartRate and heartRateSmoothed.
+I began by creating 2 variables called heartRate and heartRateSmoothed.
 I will be using the microbit pin 0 to read the values recieved from the pulse sensor so I set the heartRate variable to the pin 0 using analog read pin, which then was made visible using serial write value.
 To get a smoothed result I then used a calculation for smoothing the values of the heartRate variable that is shown below.
 This requireed a variable I called ratio that could be changed to increase or decrease the smoothing that I currently set to '.05'. heartRateSmoothed was also made visible using serial read value. <br>

 ![Button Shows Temp](images/MC5.PNG) <br>